For centuries, the Maya people relied on rain to keep them alive. But then, suddenly, the skies went dry.

 The researchers checked the gypsum from Lake Chichancanab sediment cores collected in a prior study and found just that: heavier oxygen and hydrogen isotopes appeared in higher concentrations during times of suspected drought compared to the isotope ratios in modern-day lake waters.
 From 750 to 1050 CE, intermittent droughts likely plagued the region, specifically around 750–850 CE and 950–1050 CE.

 The researchers then simulated how bad the drought would have been to make the isotope ratio seen in the gypsum.
 The simulations gave a stark number: Precipitation in the area was likely on average 50% of its predrought level.
-During the worst of the drought, precipitation may have even plummeted to 70% of its predrought level.
+During the worst of the drought, precipitation may have even plummeted by 70% of its predrought level.

 “Prior results pointed to more modest reductions in rainfall,” Evans told Eos, “but our new methodology using all stable isotopes in water reveals that the droughts in northern Yucatán were more severe than previously thought.”